 - Low viability.

-- Usually none.
+- Usually no symptoms.

-Nursery and fattening
+Nursery and fattening stage

 Causes / Contributing Factors